Impact of COVID-19

 on the Sustainable Development Goals

-New COVID-19 cases have not plateaued – they are accelerating.
+December 2020 – New COVID cases have not plateaued, they are accelerating.
 And socio-economic effects, which mirror the virus with a lag of months and years, are accelerating as well.

 Our new study conducted with the Pardee Center for International Futures at the University of Denver maps out three different ‘futures’ to assess potential COVID-19 recovery trajectories.
 This is the first installation of a global flagship initiative, assessing the impact of three COVID-19 recovery scenarios on the SDGs, capturing the multidimensional effects of the pandemic over the next decade.
 The study finds that COVID could drive the number of people living in extreme poverty to over 1 billion by 2030, with a quarter of a billion pushed into extreme poverty as a direct result of the pandemic.